-So you’ve either drawn a mountain goat tag, purchased an over the counter tag or booked a goat hunt with an outfitter.
+So you’ve researched where to hunt and either drawn a mountain goat tag, purchased an over the counter tag or booked a goat hunt with an outfitter.
 Now you have to learn how to hunt mountain goats and get into peak physical shape.

 People call goats the poor man’s sheep hunt, and for good reason.
 I have hunted sheep and mountain goats, and I can honestly say that they are both incredibly demanding.
 However, goats definitely take the cake for living in rougher terrain.
 Almost every year a few mountain goat hunters die from falls, hypothermia and exposure.

 Hiring an outfitter should be seriously considered.

 Don’t get me wrong, I think anyone who is focused and committed can successfully go mountain goat hunting, but you MUST get yourself in shape.
 This can be overwhelming to a lot of people, especially if you are not an experienced backcountry/mountain hunter.
 However, most people who don’t live and hunt this type of terrain on a regular basis, and just don’t realize how much preparation goes into this type of hunting.